gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 This difficulty is intentional.

 Part Two is not a drama to be followed.
-It is a meditation to be inhabited — slowly, with reference to Goethe's sources and his philosophical development.
+It is a meditation to be inhabited, slowly, with reference to Goethe's sources and his philosophical development.

 **The Helena Act:**

 The centerpiece of Part Two:
-Faust summons Helena of Troy — the archetype of classical beauty.
+Faust summons Helena of Troy,
+the archetype of classical beauty.

 He marries her.
-They have a son — Euphorion —
+They have a son, Euphorion,
 who represents the union of
 classical form and romantic energy.